Rethinking Gauss-Newton for learning over-parameterized models: Setup and preliminaries

-for a smooth non-linearity $\gamma$ and elements $w:= (u,v)$ in $\mathcal{W}:=L_2(\mu)\times L_2(\mu,\mathbb{R}^d)$. \cref{assump:diff,assump:linear} hold trivially.
-Additionally, for $u(c) = c$, we know that \cref{assump:surj} must hold by universal approximation property of one-hidden layer networks \citep{Nguyen:2020}.
-Functions of the form \cref{eq:infinite_width_networks} correspond to the \emph{mean-field limit} of the one-hidden layer network in \cref{eq:one_hidden} when the number of units $M$ grows to infinity and appear in the Lagrangian formulation of the Wasserstein gradient flow of infinitely wide networks \citep{Wojtowytsch:2020a}.
+Functions of the form \cref{eq:infinite_width_networks} correspond to the \emph{mean-field limit} of the network defined in \cref{eq:one_hidden} when the number of units $M$ grows to infinity and appear in the Lagrangian formulation of the Wasserstein gradient flow of infinitely wide networks \cite{Wojtowytsch:2020a}.
+Existing global convergence results of GN methods were obtained in the context of the NTK limit \cite{Cai:2019} which does not allow \emph{feature learning}.
+The mean-field limit we consider here can result in optimization dynamics that exhibit \emph{feature learning} which is why we consider it in our global convergence result analysis.
+For completeness, we provide a brief discussion on mean-field vs NTK limits and kernel vs feature learning regimes in \cref{appendix:background}.

+{\bf Over-parameterization.} We consider an over-parameterized setting where the network has enough parameters to be able to fit the training data exactly, thus achieving a $0$ training error.
+To this end, we define the gram matrix $G$ which is an $N\times N$ matrix taking the following forms depending on whether we are using a finite-width network $(G^F)$ or infinite-width network $(G^{I})$:

+We say that a network is over-parameterized if $G(u_0)$ is invertible for some hidden-layer weight $u_0$: \begin{assumplist}[resume] \item $G(u_0)$ is invertible for an initial parameter $w_0{=}(v_0,u_0){\in}\mathcal{W}$. \end{assumplist} When $u_0$ is sampled randomly from a Gaussian, a common choice to initialize a neural network, \cref{assump:surj} holds for infinitely wide networks as long as the training data are non-degenerate (see \cite[Theorem 3.1]{Du:2018b} for \verb+ReLU+, and \cite[Lemma F.1]{Du:2019} for analytic non-polynomial activations).
+There, the \emph{non-degeneracy} assumption simply means that the inputs are not parallel to each other (i.e.\ $x_i\nparallel x_j$ whenever $i\neq j$ for any $1\leq i,j\leq N$), a property that holds almost surely if the data distribution $\mathbb{P}$ has a density w.r.t.
+Lebesgue measure.
+In the case of finite-width networks with $M > N$, the result still holds with a high probability when $u$ is sampled from a Gaussian \cite{Liu:2022b}.